How to Paint a Beehive in a Single Afternoon Like a Pro (Step By Step)

 What Color Should You Paint Your Beehives?

-Most commercial beekeepers paint their beehives white.
-It’s simple and allows the reflection of light and heat, which aids in keeping the interior of the hive cool.
+Most commercial beekeepers have their hive bodies painted white.
+It’s simple and allows the reflection of the sun’s warmth and light, which aids in keeping the interior of the hive cool.

 All light colors will serve the same purpose.
 If you live in a particularly warm area, you’ll want to avoid darker colors.
 Icy states can embrace their browns, blacks, and aubergine hues.

 The hives don’t have to be just one color.
 You could paint a mural on the hive.
-There are beliefs that having unique patterns on the hives will keep the bees from drifting.
+There are beliefs that painting hives with unique patterns will keep the bees from drifting.

 Sometimes, bees can have a challenge finding their hive when all hives in the apiary are relatively close together.
 All the pheromones mix up in the air, and zeroing in on their true home becomes an unfortunate game of ‘Where’s Waldo?’